July 2020, 5 minute read.

-- Compare similar properties.
-Look at similar properties in the area and check the price of rent.
+- Compare similar properties & compare rents.
 This will give you a good idea of the price that tenants are willing to pay for your property.

 - You shouldn’t base your rent on just your expenses, but knowing what all your expenses are will give you an indication whether you have a sound investment strategy.